 Criminal Profiling – Degree & Career Options

-With the popularity of television shows like Criminal Minds and Profiler, along with a number of movies that depict the job, has come an ever increasing interest in the task of criminal profiling.
+With the popularity of television shows like Criminal Minds and CSI, along with a number of movies that depict the job, has come an ever increasing interest in the task of criminal profiling.

 The criminal profiler is often seen as a bit of magician, weaving their psychological abilities to make predictions about potential suspects, who they might be and where they might strike next.

 But is this accurate?
 Are there really criminal profilers out there that have these abilities to get into the minds of criminals, and if so how can you go about getting into a career in criminal profiling.

 Before talking about how to become a criminal profiler it’s probably a good idea to look at the actual work done by criminal profilers to try and separate myth from fact.

 What Is Criminal Profiling?

 A criminal profiler takes on the task of assessing a crime that has been committed, and trying to put together a psychological profile of the sort of person that would have committed that crime based on the type of crime that took place, and how it was was carried out.

 The criminal profiler will look at the actions of the criminal when they committed the crime, as well as in the period of leading up to and following the crime.